 How much will carers receive?

 Financial support paid to carers should be provided at a rate equivalent to that received by them immediately before the young person’s 18th birthday.
-The financial support is paid directly to the carer by their managing agency (i.e. FACS or non-government agency).
+The financial support is paid directly to the carer by their managing agency (i.e. DCJ or non-government agency).

 Who is eligible?

 In order to receive the Post Care Education Financial Support:

 - the carer must have been receiving a care allowance immediately before the young person reached 18 years of age, and

 - the young person must be 18 and under 25 years of age and live with the carer, and

 - the out-of-home care placement must have ended due to the young person’s age, and

 - the young person must be studying full-time in order to complete Year 12 or equivalent studies, and